popovaevgeniya/epam_template/README.md

 **Item details page**
 - Click on “Back to catalog” link to navigate user to Catalog page.
 - Click on buttons in Size and Color sections highlights it.
 Only one button per section can be selected.
-- Click on "Add to bag" item to update items count and Total Cost in header.
+- Click on “Add to bag” item to update items count and Total Cost in header.
 Items count are increased by one, Total Cost is increased by discountedPrice.
 - Photos switcher is Implemented.
 Click on thumbnail to replace main image with full size image of itself, and make thumbnail active.
 (Not all images were provided in full size format.)

 **Shopping bag**